devantler/homelab/README.md

 - `clusters/*`: Contains the the cluster specific configuration for each environment.
 For example entry-level Flux kustomizations, and the environment specific variables.
 - `distributions/*`: Contains the distribution specific configuration.
 For example distribution specific variables, and infrastructure components needed to support the distribution.
 Talos for example does not have a built-in kubelet-serving-cert-approver, so it is required to make metrics server access kubelet with a certificate.
-- `manifests/*`: Contains the actual manifests that are deployed to each cluster.
-The structure is as follows:
 - `apps/*`: Contains the application specific manifests.
 For example the homepage, local-ai, ollama, and plantuml.
 - `infrastructure/*`: Contains the infrastructure specific manifests.
 For example cert-manager, cloudflared, gha-runner-scale-set-controller, goldilocks, harbor, k8sgpt-operator, metrics-server, oauth2-proxy, and traefik.
 - `repositories/*`: Contains the repositories that are used by the cluster.
 For example the `flux-system` repository.
+- `tenants`: Contains Flux kustomizations to bootstrap and onboard tenants. (currently not used)
 - `variables/*`: Contains global variables, that are the same for all clusters.

 ## Production Environment